MANITOBA DAY REMARKS

 SPEAKER OF THE MANITOBA LEGISLATURE

 Carved from the hub of a Red River cart wheel by a soldier with the Wolseley Expedition in 1870, this Mace made its first formal appearance on March 15, 1871 at the first session of the first Manitoba Legislature, held in the home of A.G.B.
 Bannatyne in Winnipeg.
 Included in the designs carved into our original Mace are the rose, thistle, harp and fleur-de-lys.
-The Bannatyne home was destroyed by fire in December, 1873, thankfully the Mace was saved.
+The Bannatyne home was destroyed by fire in December 1873, thankfully the Mace survived.

-The original Mace as well as the Assembly’s current Mace will be on display in the Chamber in their respective cases during the Doors Open event on May 26th and 27th, 2018.
+The original Mace, as well as the Assembly’s current Mace, will be on display in the Chamber in their respective cases during the Doors Open event on May 25th and 26th, 2019.
 Manitobans are encouraged to visit the Assembly Chamber on those days to see the Maces firsthand.

-In addition to the original Mace, the Star Blanket Mace cushion and the beautiful beaded Mace runner – gifted to the Assembly by Aboriginal Peoples in 2010 – are also on display today to help celebrate Manitoba Day, and to honour Manitoba’s Aboriginal heritage.
+In addition to the original Mace, the Star Blanket Mace cushion and the beautiful beaded Mace runner – gifted to the Assembly by Indigenous Peoples in 2010 – are also on display today to help celebrate Manitoba Day, and to honour Manitoba’s Indigenous heritage.